golanlevin/60-212/2026/syllabus/README.md

 ### Required Course Materials

 * **Laptop**.
 Students should have access to a personal laptop with a webcam and a reliable internet connection.
 Recent, well-updated installations of Mac OSX, Windows and Linux are all acceptable operating systems.
-However, although all of the programming toolkits with which we work are free and cross-platform, it is possible that example projects may only be provided for Mac OSX.
+However, it is possible that example projects may only be provided for Mac OSX.
 * **Programming Environments**.
 The primary programming environment used for example projects and sample code will be [p5.js](https://p5js.org/) (JavaScript, optionally programmed within [Visual Studio Code](https://code.visualstudio.com/) with the [p5.vscode](https://marketplace.visualstudio.com/items?itemName=samplavigne.p5-vscode) extension).
-However, we are also expected to encounter [ComfyUI](https://www.runcomfy.com/), and potentially [TouchDesigner](https://derivative.ca/), [Processing](https://processing.org/) (Java), and/or Python.
+However, we may also encounter [ComfyUI](https://www.runcomfy.com/), and potentially [TouchDesigner](https://derivative.ca/), [Processing](https://processing.org/) (Java), and/or Python.
 * **Sketchbook**.
 It is extremely wise to plan your projects on paper before writing any code, and some assignments will require you to post images of your project sketches.
 In support of this, you are strongly advised to maintain a sketchbook for this course, ideally on paper.
 * **Smartphone Camera**.
 Students should have access to a smartphone with a camera to document certain projects.
 * **LLM Account**.
-You will need to have an account for a command-line-based LLM coding assistant, such as Google [Antigravity CLI](https://antigravity.google/) (formerly Gemini CLI), OpenAI [Codex via ChatGPT Plus](https://openai.com/chatgpt/pricing/), or [Anthropic Claude.ai Pro](https://www.anthropic.com/pricing).
+You will need to have an account for an AI coding assistant.
+As a CMU student, you receive free access to [Google Gemini](https://gemini.google.com/) (chat) and [Microsoft Copilot Chat](https://www.cmu.edu/computing/services/ai/tools/copilot/index.html).
+That said, I strongly recommend that you have a CLI (command-line interface) agent or other LLM tool that can help you manage larger projects, such as OpenAI [Codex via ChatGPT Plus](https://openai.com/chatgpt/pricing/), Anthropic [Claude.ai Pro](https://www.anthropic.com/pricing), Google [AI Studio](https://aistudio.google.com/apps), or Google [Antigravity CLI](https://antigravity.google/).

 ### Communication Tools